-Last Updated on 22 hours by Selen Cetin
+Last Updated on 1 month by Selen Cetin

 Minimising main-thread work is one of the important issues to solve while optimising the performance of your website.
 Improving load times and ensuring a flawless user experience depend on this.
 Tools like PageSpeed Insights and Lighthouse commonly show the “Minimize main-thread work” warning, indicating that your site is overly taxing the main thread of the browser.
 For an SEO agency, addressing this issue is crucial for achieving better website performance and higher search rankings.
 Here’s how you can correct it: by reducing JavaScript execution, optimising images, and using web workers to offload tasks from the main thread.